HongyangGao/hConv-gPool-Net/README.md

 }
 ```

+## Data

+Since some files are quite large, we use LFS to deal with them.
+After cloning, please run

+`"git lfs pull`"

+to pull large data.
+You may need to install git LFS.

 ## Results

 Results of text classification experiments in terms of classification error rate on the AG’s News, DBPedia, and Yelp Review